wazuh/wazuh-documentation/source/installation-guide/wazuh-indexer/step-by-step.rst

         .. include:: ../../_templates/installations/elastic/common/enable_elasticsearch.rst

-You now have installed and configured the initial Wazuh indexer node.
+You now have installed and configured the initial Elasticsearch node.

 - If you want a single-node cluster, proceed directly with :ref:`initializing the cluster <initialize_cluster>`.
 - If you want to install a multi-node cluster, expand the instructions below to install and configure subsequent nodes.